igsl-group/Octopus_Jira/CustomFieldTypes/README.md

 ### Complex Custom Field
 1. Always name the HTML and JavaScript elements with the custom field's ID.
 This is to support multiple instances of the custom field.
 1. You can name additional form fields with name attribute = "${customField.id}:[Key]".
-Their values will be to CustomFieldParams parameter in .validateFromParams().
+Their values will be supplied as CustomFieldParams parameter in .validateFromParams().

 ### Inline Edit Mode
 1. Jira's inline edit mode verifies that the edit template contains a non-hidden form field with an id attribute equals to the custom field ID.